Exit Wounds: Music

 A soundtrack containing hip hop music was released on March 20, 2001, by Virgin Records.
-It peaked at No. 8 on the Billboard 200 and #5 on the Top R&B/Hip-Hop Albums.
+It peaked at number 8 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums.

 Reception

 Box office

-Exit Wounds debuted at number one at the box office, grossing $19 million at North American theaters from Friday through Sunday.
-It was considered a surprise hit movie, as it grossed over $50 million in America and almost $30 million throughout the rest of the world.
+Exit Wounds debuted at number one at the US box office, grossing $18.5 million in the United States and Canada in its opening weekend.
+It was considered a surprise hit movie, as it grossed over $50 million in the United States and Canada and almost $30 million throughout the rest of the world.
 It was hailed as Seagal's big "comeback".

 Critical response

-On Rotten Tomatoes, it has an approval rating of 34% based on 65 reviews.
+On Rotten Tomatoes, it has an approval rating of 35% based on 63 reviews.
 The site's critical consensus states: "It probably goes without saying that Exit Wounds is loaded with plotholes and bad dialogue."
 On Metacritic, the film has a score of 39 out of 100 based on 9 reviews, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Lawrence Van Gelder of The New York Times gave the film 3 out of 5 and wrote: "For those in search of action-filled escapist entertainment who are willing to jettison expectations of credibility into the nearest popcorn tub, Exit Wounds ... will do to pass time on an inclement day."
-Owen Gleiberman of Entertainment Weekly wrote: "In its low grade way, this blithely brutal cops and drugs thriller is an efficient hot wire entertainment."
-Gleiberman singled out Jill Hennessy for praise, saying that she "takes the minor character of Seagal's precinct commander and invests her with an intelligence and a flirty warm panache that sparkles on screen."
+Lawrence Van Gelder of The New York Times gave the film three out of five and wrote: "For those in search of action-filled escapist entertainment who are willing to jettison expectations of credibility into the nearest popcorn tub, Exit Wounds ... will do to pass time on an inclement day".
+Owen Gleiberman of Entertainment Weekly wrote: "In its low grade way, this blithely brutal cops and drugs thriller is an efficient hot wire entertainment".
+Gleiberman singled out Jill Hennessy for praise, saying that she "takes the minor character of Seagal's precinct commander and invests her with an intelligence and a flirty warm panache that sparkles on screen".

-Todd McCarthy of Variety magazine gave the film a negative review, particularly Seagal's performance saying he "makes one wonder how he ever managed to be regarded as anything resembling a movie star."
+Todd McCarthy of Variety magazine gave the film a negative review, particularly Seagal's performance saying that he "makes one wonder how he ever managed to be regarded as anything resembling a movie star".
 McCarthy complained that the action scenes were "routine and unimaginative" lacking the flair director Bartkowiak had shown in Romeo Must Die.
 McCarthy was also critical of unconvincing use of easily recognizable Toronto locations as a stand in for Detroit.

-Jonathan Foreman of The New York Post suggests that Barkowiak was trying to make a John Woo movie but simply did not have the skills.
+Jonathan Foreman of the New York Post suggested that Barkowiak was trying to make a John Woo movie, but simply did not have the skills.
 Foreman called the screenplay "embarrassingly clunky and inane".
-He concludes, "It's hard to know which is more offensive, "Exit Wounds'" ineptitude or its disgusting, cynical brutality.
-But the people responsible for it are crass and shameless."
+He concluded: "It's hard to know which is more offensive, Exit Wounds ineptitude or its disgusting, cynical brutality.
+But the people responsible for it are crass and shameless".